Your selected home loans

 Our step-by-step guide on getting a loan for your new home, from working out how much you can borrow, to the day the keys are in your hands.
 View

-If you’re a first-home buyer looking to break into the market, you’re more likely to have a home deposit of less than 20%, which affects your loan-to-value ratio (LVR) and the interest rates most lenders offer.
+If you’re a first home buyer looking to break into the market, you’re more likely to have a home deposit of less than 20%, which affects your loan-to-value ratio (LVR) and the interest rates most lenders will offer you.

-So, if you’re a first-home buyer with a deposit of 10% or less, the Mozo experts identified twelve of the lowest-cost variable rates for borrowers with 90% LVR, as part of the 2024 Mozo Experts Choice Awards.
+For first home buyers with a deposit of 10% or less, Mozo’s experts identified the lowest cost variable rate home loans for borrowers with a 90% LVR, as part of the Mozo Experts Choice Awards.

 When you compare home loans for the first time, it can be hard to know exactly what to look out for.
 Here’s a brief overview of some of the main criteria to consider when narrowing down your shortlist.